pownby/advent-of-code-2024/README.md

 - Good old regular expression problem.
 Was able to get it working without too much trouble using Claude to teach me regexp in Python.
 I'm sure I could have inlined it a bit more.
 - Regexp
 - Getting local module path

+### Day 4
+- Only used Claude to learn a couple things
+- Actually part 1 gave me more trouble than part 2.
+I misunderstood the problem at first and then had some logic issues.
+While part 2 I got straightaway on first execution.
+- Convert string to list of chars
+- Learned that closure is a thing, but ended up refactoring it out to simplify logic